mrakgr/The-Spiral-Language/readme.md

 `recf` is in the above two functions is just the variable being unsealed.

 Unsealing layout types is a standard map over `TypedExpr`.
-Note that if in local scope the unsealing is done twice on the same variable, CSE will prevent duplicate work from being done.
+Note that if the unsealing is done twice on the same variable in local scope, CSE will prevent duplicate work from being done.

 ```
 TyOp(MapGetField,[recf;v],get_type v) |> destructure d